WORLD YOUTH DAY '23

 Our WYD Story

 In August of 1993, we were blessed as a young engaged couple, to take part in World Youth Day in Denver Colorado.
 It was such an amazing sight to see hundreds of thousands of Catholics celebrating their faith with JPII.
-Three years later we were married and talked about the possibility of one day taking our family to a WYD event, but because of their ages and because the magnitude of people attending, we chose to wait until they got older.
+Three years later we were married and then two years later we started our little family and talked about the possibility of one day taking our family to a WYD event but because of their ages and because the magnitude of people attending, we chose to wait until they got older.
 Well wouldn't you know it, 25 years later, our children are now young adults and we are excited to be back at WYD 2023 in Lisbon, Portugal.